sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - Given that fgnhgorch can ignore next-hops in route addition in order to maintain consistency with FG_NHG, special syslog error messages will be displayed whenever fgnhgorch skips propagation of a next-hop to the ASIC.
 - A guideline for the hash bucket size is to define a bucket size which will allow equal distribution of traffic regardless of the number of next-hops which are active.
 For example with 2 Firewall sets, each set containing 3 firewall members: each set can have equal redistribution by finding the lowest common multiple of 3 next-hops which is 3x2x1(this is equivalent to us saying that if there were 3 or 2 or 1 next-hop active, we could distribute the traffic equally amongst the next-hops).
 With 2 such sets we get a total of 3x2x1 + 3x2x1 = 12 hash buckets.
 - fgnhgorch is an observer for SUBJECT_TYPE_PORT_OPER_STATE_CHANGE events, these events are used in conjunction with the IP to interface mapping(INTERFACE attribute of the FG NHG member table), to trigger next-hop withdrawal/addition depending on which interface's operational state transitioned to down/up.
 The next-hop withdrawal/addition is performed per consistent and layered hashing rules.
 The INTERFACE attribute is optional, so this functionality is activated based on user configuration.
 - There are 2 match_modes supported for Fine Grained ECMP.
-A next-hop-based match mode implies that all prefixes that have next-hop IPs as a subset of the FG_NHG_MEMBER nh IPs defined by the user, will get Fine Grained ECMP behavior.
+A nexthop-based match mode implies that all prefixes that have next-hop IPs as a subset of the FG_NHG_MEMBER nh IPs defined by the user, will get Fine Grained ECMP behavior.
 If a route has next-hops which don't have an equivalent FG_NHG_MEMBER, then the route will get regular ECMP/next-hop behavior.
 A route-based match mode implies that only those prefixes which have FG_NHG_PREFIX defined will get Fine Grained ECMP behavior.
 The example configuration section has examples of both config types.

 # 5 Example configuration